dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 #### Cast
 Our grammar supports the ability to "cast" the values (not expressions) to a specific data type.
 Casting is denoted with `<Value> :: <Datatype>`.
-An empty set by examples kan be denoted with one of the following notations:
+An empty set for example can be denoted with one of the following expressions:
 ```haskell
 [] :: set
 () :: set